carvel-dev/carvel/content/ytt/docs/latest/faq.md

 ---

+## When should I include a space in my ytt comment?
+Does it matter?
+Is it `#@load` or `#@ load`? `#@overlay/match` or `#@ overlay/match`
+The space is subtly meaningful, and directly, load needs a space, while overlay/match does not – but why?

+ytt wraps two concepts in its comment syntax:
+1. Annotations on a node
+1. Directives for ytt

+Annotations do not have a space, and they refer to a given node in the tree.
+These comments attach metadata to the annotated node, which can be used during templating.
+Some examples of annotations are:
+- When inserting a node via an [overlay](#ytt-overlays.md), we would annotate that node with `#@overlay/insert`.
+- When we want to mark a document as containing [data values](#ytt-data-values.md), we annotate the document start marker with `#@data/values`.

+Directives, on the other hand, do include a space, and are used to _direct_ ytt to execute the arguments.
+Some examples of directives are:
+- [Loading](#lang-ref-load.md) a library, we add the `#@ load` directive to the doc, unattached to any particular node.
+- To begin and end a [for loop](#lang-ref-for.md) or [conditional](lang-ref-if.md), we use the `#@ for`, `#@ if`, and `#@ end` directives.

+For further exploration, investigate what happens when you move an annotation comment and compare it with moving a directive comment!

 ## Why is `ytt` complaining about "Unknown comment syntax"; can't I write standard YAML comments (#)?

 You can, but it is discouraged to avoid tricky errors that can go unchecked.